 If you don’t own your dwelling, you likely qualify for Liberty Mutual’s renters insurance coverage.
 It insures the contents of your home — your personal property, except for highly valuable items — against events such as fire, theft, and certain types of water damage not due to weather events (which would be considered flooding and thus covered under flood insurance).

 Similar to homeowners insurance, renters insurance also provides liability coverage for guests injured on your property.

 For rental property owners, Liberty Mutual’s landlord insurance covers damage to the main structure and outbuildings, plus any contents (such as kitchen appliances) owned by the landlord.
 It also includes liability protection for injured guests, even if your renters don’t have renters insurance, and automatically adjusts coverage limits for inflation.

-Liberty Mutual offers direct access to flood insurance policies through the National Flood Insurance Program (NFIP), which underwrites all flood insurance policies in the United States.
-Flood insurance policies are always separate from homeowners insurance policies, which don’t cover flood damage.
+Liberty Mutual offers direct access to flood insurance policies through the National Flood Insurance Program (NFIP), which underwrites all flood insurance policies in the U.S. Flood insurance policies are always separate from homeowners insurance policies, which don’t cover flood damage.

 Pet Health Insurance